ArAfs-bit/Help_Desk-_Support-_and-_Documentation-_System/README.md

 # Help Desk Support System

 ## Overview
-This project simulates a help desk support system using Jira and Confluence, to manage support requests, troubleshooting documentation, and compliance guides.
-The project demonstrates key skills in configuring request types, workflows, automation, and dashboards to streamline IT support and aimed at improving compliance and support efficiency.
+This project simulates a help desk support system using Jira and Confluence to manage support requests, troubleshooting documentation, and compliance guides.
+The project demonstrates key skills in configuring request types, workflows, automation, and dashboards to streamline IT support, aimed at improving compliance and support efficiency.

 ## Contents
 - [Project Setup in Jira](#project-setup-in-jira)